HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 * even for Chrome, this is a subset from opted-in users, and impacted by opt-in rates and variance across platforms.

 #### Conclusions

 So what did we learn in terms of reasoning about mobile vs. desktop traffic to a website?

 Traffic distribution from mobile vs desktop is highly specific to a site and dependent on the industry category, and other factors such as presence of native apps.
 However odds are that for site visits in Chrome, a given website has traffic predominantly from mobile web, in spite of users spending more time on desktop.
 This is due to a much longer tail for mobile Chrome.

 While one cannot generalize the expected traffic distribution from mobile vs. desktop for individual websites, it is worth comparing your site's distribution to that of the industry category ([some data is available here](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage-study)).

 If your website is substantially different from the industry average, it could be worth digging into the reason, for instance poor loading performance could be one reason.

-## The User Journey
+## The user journey

 User journeys, including commercial journeys, on the mobile web are often difficult to complete.

 While mobile represents 79.6% of time spent amongst retail sites, it only accounts for 32.3% of eCommerce sales ([source](https://www.emarketer.com/content/frictionless-commerce-2020?li=undefined)).
 This suggests that users frequently start their journey on mobile, but often finish on desktop.
 Why might that be?